 For the 2019 tax year:

 You can deduct only the part of your medical and dental expenses that exceeds 10% of the amount of your adjusted gross income (AGI).

 Example: Your adjusted gross income is $100,000.
 Your medical and dental expenses total $15,000.
 Only the amount over 10% of your adjusted gross income, $10,000 will be used for this credit.
 Therefore, you could claim $5,000 of the $15,000 medical and dental expenses.
 This amount, $5,000 is the amount over the 10% of your adjusted gross income ($15,000 minus $10,000).

 - Federal Section

 - Itemized Deductions

-- Medical and Dental Expenses – enter the total expenses here and the program will calculate the expenses allowed taking into consider 7.5% threshold for your AGI.
+- Medical and Dental Expenses – enter the total expenses here and the program will calculate the expenses allowed, based off of your AGI threshold.